mcramileux/mcramileux-employee-tracker/README.md

 ## Description
 - This is a command-line application built from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.

+- The user can do the following:
+  - View: All Departments, All Roles, and View Employees
+  - Add: Department, Role and Employee
+  - Update: Employee's Role

 ## Table of Contents
 - [McRAMILEUX's Employee Tracker](#mcramileuxs-employee-tracker)